valhuber/safrs_310_rc2/readme.md

 [This project](https://github.com/valhuber/safrs_310_rc2) is to get the sample ALS app working with safrs 311, currently rc2.

+Status:
+* Basic no-security runs
+* Known Issues (evidently due to SQLAlchemy 2.0.15) - details below...
+    * Fails with Security in DB Bind
+    * Delete gets a stacktrace on flush

 > Suggestion: open this in GitHub using "Project View" (Shift + ".")

 &nbsp;